Voting in New Mexico

 Early Voting In New Mexico

 New Mexico offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins 28 days before the election at the latest, but may begin earlier in some counties.
+Early voting begins the 28th day before the election and ends the Saturday before the election.
+Expanded early voting is available in many counties beginning on the third Saturday before the election.

 Primary Elections In New Mexico